rpep/fmmgen/README.md

 import operators_wrap as fmm
 ```

-Alternatively, after generating the code as above, the C code can be compiled and used directly (following instructions should work on Linux/MacOS):
+Alternatively, after generating the code as above, the generated C code can be compiled and used directly (following instructions should work on Linux/MacOS):

 ```
 // main.c